Fredibau/agenticLlmFrameworksForAutomatingGuiTasks/README.md

 This repository contains the source code and experimental results for the bachelor thesis titled "Towards Agentic LLM frameworks for automating GUI-Tasks: Comparing a single LLM to an Agentic Architecture" by Frederik Bauer, submitted to the Vienna University of Economics and Business.

+A test notebook for automating tasks on your own device can be found here: https://github.com/Fredibau/agenticLlmFrameworksForAutomatingGuiTasks/blob/main/ClientAgenticArchitecture/test/testnotebook.ipynb.

 ## Abstract

 This thesis investigates whether a hierarchical agent architecture can improve Graphical User Interface (GUI) automation.
 We compared a manager-worker system, using GPT-4o for high-level planning and the UI-TARS model for low-level execution, against a baseline where UI-TARS operated as a single end-to-end agent.
 Both systems were evaluated on a set of tasks from the OS-World benchmark, measuring Task Success Rate (TSR) and analyzing failure modes.